Fausto Coppi: Professional career

-His first major success was in 1940, winning the Giro d'Italia at the age of 20.
+His first major success came in 1940, when he won the Giro d'Italia at the age of 20 years and 268 days, making him the youngest overall winner in the race's history, a record he still holds.
 On 7 November 1942 he set a world hour record (45.798 km at the Velodromo Vigorelli in Milan).
 He rode a 93 inch gear and pedalled with an average cadence of 103.3 rpm.
 The bike is on display in the chapel of Madonna del Ghisallo near Como, Italy.
 Coppi beat Maurice Archambaud's 45.767 km, set five years earlier on the same track.
 The record stood until it was beaten by Jacques Anquetil in 1956.
 His career was then interrupted by active service in the Second World War.
 In 1946 he resumed racing and achieved remarkable successes which would be exceeded only by Eddy Merckx.
 The veteran writer Pierre Chany said that from 1946 to 1954 Coppi was never once recaught once he had broken away from the rest.

 Twice, 1949 and 1952, Coppi won the Giro d'Italia and the Tour de France in the same year, the first to do so.
 He won the Giro five times, a record shared with Alfredo Binda and Eddy Merckx.
 During the 1949 Giro he left Gino Bartali by 11 minutes between Cuneo and Pinerolo.
 Coppi won the 1949 Tour de France by almost half an hour over everyone except Bartali.
 From the start of the mountains in the Pyrenees to their end in the Alps, Coppi took back the 55 minutes by which Jacques Marinelli led him.